 After months of research on Chris’s end, as this was one of his top things to do in Peru, he came upon Flashpacker Connect.
 They became well known as being the first to reach Rainbow Mountain, so when we heard about the terrible crowds and the dangers of seeing Rainbow Mountain with the increased amount of hikers on it, we knew we wanted to get in early and avoid the trouble.

 They also have professional guides who carry medicine to help with altitude sickness, and they are very attentive to every person on the tour.
-We had such a great experience with both the Sacred Valley and Machu Picchu tours with Flashpacker Connect that we opted to continue their tour for Rainbow Mountain too.

 They offer anything from a Rainbow Mountain day trip from Cusco to a 6-day trek, making it easy no matter your budget and time constraints.
 As we only had the 10 days, we opted to just do a day trip from Cusco.